 |Field Programmable Gate Arrays (FPGAs)||Coming soon||Yes|

 |Intel Movidius™ Myriad™ 2 (VPU)||Coming soon||Yes|

-The Library code is under active development as we’re continually adding support for more kinds of DL models and ops, compiler optimizations, and backend optimizations.
+The code in this repo is under active development as we’re continually adding support for more kinds of DL models and ops, compiler optimizations, and backend optimizations.